 Explore data and statistics for Dorset and its local communities

-Recently released 2017 Mid-Year Estimates show that the current population of Dorset is estimated to be 424,670; an increase of 1,740 since 2016, with those aged 65+ increasing in particular.
-Visit the Area Profiles section to discover key statistics for your area.
-An Our Communities Bulletin providing more information about the new estimates will be released shortly.
+The 2018 Mid-Year Estimates show that the current population of Dorset Council is estimated to be 376,480; an increase of 1,430 since 2017.
+We are in the process of updating the larger geography Area Profiles section which show key statistics for your area.

-The DCC State of Dorset report was released in April 2018 giving an outline of the current socio-economic, demographic and environmental context in Dorset today.
-Visit the Reports section to view it.
+The DC State of Dorset report was released in September 2018 giving an outline of the current socio-economic, demographic and environmental context in Dorset today.
+Visit the Topics Section to view it.

 With a wide range of skills and information available, the team are happy to help with any questions that you may have or interpretation required.Contact us